kima-org/docs/docs/docs/data.md

 The columns in the file can be space (` ␣ `), TAB (` ⇥ `), or comma (` , `) separated.

 !!! note
+    The file can have more columns; by default, **kima** will read the first three and ignore any remaining ones.
-    You can actually mix separators in the same file!
+    Aso, you can actually mix separators in the same file!
 But please don't...
     :face_with_raised_eyebrow:

-!!! note
-    The file can actually have more columns; by default, **kima** will read the first three and ignore any remaining ones.

 Regarding units, the first column is assumed to be in days (although this is not strictly enforced), and the RVs and uncertainties are by default assumed to be